nre-learning/nrelabs-curriculum/lessons/tools/lesson-41-ansible-network/stage1/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('vqfx1', this)">Run this snippet</button>

-> Note: See that the changed parameter in the PLAY RECAP indicates 0 changes.

 Re-running the Ansible Playbook multiple times will result in the same exact output, with ok=1 and change=0.
-Unless another operator or process removes or modifies the existing configuration on the Juniper device, this Ansible Playbook will just keep reporting ok=1 indicating that the configuration already exists and is configured correctly on the network device.
+Unless another operator or process removes or modifies the existing configuration on the Juniper device.
 This Ansible Playbook could be scheduled to enforce configuration state with the Red Hat Ansible Automation Platform across hundreds of Juniper devices.

 ## Complete